A YouTube subscriber asked me this exact question the other day. Wow, it really has been a year already!

-Believe it or not, the actually payoff moment itself was anti-climactic.
+Believe it or not, the actual payoff moment itself was anti-climactic.
 With good reason.
 At the time my son was in NICU after I had to have an emergency C-section just 25 weeks and 5 days into my pregnancy.

 Because of what was going on with my son, I couldn’t really enjoy the moment.
-There was no debt free scream, no celebration, no time to truly reflect on the accomplishment.
+There was no debt-free scream, no celebration, no time to truly reflect on the accomplishment.